Baqend/guide/src/index.md

 };
 ```

+#### Average

 Now to a more complex example: Let's say you are interested in the **average number of activities** of each of the todo lists matching your query.
-Your accumulator maintenance function could look something like this:
+Your initial accumulator and maintenance function could look something like this:

 ```js
 var initialAccumulator = {